Stability and comparability of meritocratic beliefs in school-age students: A measurement invariance approach across time and cohorts

 It is good that those who have good contacts do better in life Está bien que quienes tengan buenos contactos les vaya mejor en la vida

-Cohort level: To differentiate students’ academic levels across waves for conditional and multigroup invariance analyses, we created a variable indicating whether each student belonged to the primary or secondary school cohort at the time of the survey.
-This classification allows us to account for developmental differences between and within students.
-The composition of the cohorts is detailed in Table 2.
+To distinguish students’ academic level across waves for conditional and multi-group invariance analyses, we created a cohort indicator capturing whether the respondent belonged to the primary (sixth grade) or secondary (first-year secondary) cohort at the time of each survey wave.
+Descriptive statistics2 by cohort are reported in Table 2.

 Table 2: Descriptive statistics for cohort level